cloudfoundry/docs-cfcr/docs/installing/aws/routing-aws.md

 #Configuring IaaS Routing for AWS

-This topic describes how to configure the Amazon Web Services (AWS) load balancers to handle routing for Kubo.
+This topic describes how to configure the Amazon Web Services (AWS) load balancers to handle routing for Cloud Foundry Container Runtime (CFCR).

-Before completing the procedures in this topic, you must have performed the steps in [Deploying BOSH for Kubo on AWS](deploying-bosh-aws/).
-After finishing this topic, continue to [Deploying Kubo](../deploying-kubo/).
+Before completing the procedures in this topic, you must have performed the steps in [Deploying BOSH for CFCR on AWS](deploying-bosh-aws/).
+After finishing this topic, continue to [Deploying CFCR](../deploying-cfcr/).

 If you want to use Cloud Foundry for routing instead of IaaS load balancers, see the [Configuring Cloud Foundry Routing](../cf-routing/) topic.

+!!! note
+	CFCR was formerly known as Kubo, and many CFCR assets described in this topic still use the Kubo name.

 ##Configure IaaS Routing

-1. If you are not in the same shell session as you were when completing the procedures in [Deploying BOSH for Kubo on AWS](deploying-bosh-aws/), perform the following steps:
+1. If you are not in the same shell session as you were when completing the procedures in [Deploying BOSH for CFCR on AWS](deploying-bosh-aws/), perform the following steps:
 	1. Change into your Terraform working directory with the following command:
 		<p class="terminal">$ cd ~/kubo-deployment/docs/user-guide/platforms/aws</p>
 	1. SSH onto the bastion VM with the following command: